Hamadeen99/NLP-Classification-with-BERT-DistilBERT-and-RoBERTa/README.md

 - Creating dataloaders for training, validation, and testing.

 ### `MyBertModel.py`
-Defines the architecture for fine-tuning the pretrained models:
+Defines the architecture for fine-tuning the pre-trained models:
 - A classification head is added to the transformer output.
 - Supports freezing specific layers of the model for partial fine-tuning.